benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/extensions.md

 So far, we have not discussed any of the language features you'd likely encounter in a grammar textbook for a typical human language: plurals, verb tenses, pronouns, etc. Those features are not part of OGTRTA proper; they are left up to the individual language designer.

+One of the nice things about OGTRTA is that it provides a consistent backdrop against which to compare different implementations of various language features.
+Using OGTRTA, we can clearly see how different implementations make tradeoffs between conciseness, flexibility, and ambiguity.

-It can be somewhat tricky to figure out how to work some of these features into an OGTRTA language without disrupting the syntactic and lexical architecture that OGTRTA provides.
+Still, it can be somewhat tricky to figure out how to work some of these features into an OGTRTA language without disrupting the syntactic and lexical architecture that OGTRTA provides.
 This page aims to solve that problem with how-to guides and examples.

 ## General strategies